 The next is the Image Signal Processor.
 Once your camera optics and CMOS sensor do their job, the ISP takes all the collected data and gets to work.
 Your phone’s ISP (Which is a part of the chipset being used) reproduces colors (called Demosaicing) and puts together the final photograph.

 Besides this primary function, ISP also talks to the camera software and controls features like Auto Focus, exposure, white balance, etc. for the camera system.
-The following video should help clarify things.

 ISO, Shutter Speed, Exposure, Stabilization